larry868/zazzy/README.md

 ## Ideology

-Keep your texts in markdown, [amber][amber] or HTML format right in the main directory of your blog/site.
+Keep your texts in markdown or HTML format right in the main directory of your blog/site.

 Keep all service files (extensions, layout pages, deployment scripts etc)